jesperfj/craftdocs/docs/index.md

 * Move to the opposing corner and mark it with `//pos2`
 * Claim the region with `/region claim <name-of-region>`

-You may need to build up or dig down to position yourself correctly and fully capture the region you want to protect.
+You may need to build up or dig down to position yourself correctly.
 See below for more details on regions.
+You can only have one region.
+If you change your mind and want to establish a base somewhere else, you need to delete the region you created and create a new one in another place.
+Delete your region with:

+    /region delete <name-of-your-region>

 ## Warping to your base